 Our choices around our children’s education led us to many different places (literally, we moved to France for a while and then to Hove and Devon), and I started to work remotely as a result.
 I now work remotely with parents and young people, as well as supervising EMDR therapists.
 I run webinars for parents and EMDR training for professionals.
 And I am in the process of writing several more books.

 Dr Abigail Fisher is an educational psychologist, qualified teacher and forthcoming author.
 She has a doctorate in educational psychology from the University of Bristol and a Postgraduate Diploma in Psychology from the Open University.
 She is a qualified teacher and taught for 4 years, in inner London and Malawi and has a Postgraduate Certificate of Education from University of East Anglia.
-She has completed EMDR training with adults and children, although she is not currently practicing as an EMDR therapist.
+She has completed EMDR training with adults and children, although she is not currently practising as an EMDR therapist.
 She has just co-authored When School’s Not Working with Naomi Fisher and Eliza Fricker.
 As well as her career in psychology, she also has a strong interest in the creative arts.
-Her first degree was in Music from the University of York and she has also completed an Foundation Diploma in Art and Design.
+Her first degree was in Music from the University of York and she has also completed a Foundation Diploma in Art and Design.

 After working as a teacher, Abigail worked in local authorities in southern England for 8 years and now works independently with children and adolescents.
 Her forthcoming book The Essential EHCP Guide for Parents and Carers will be published by Jessica Kingsley in 2025.
 She has special interests in helping parents navigate complex and confusing SEN processes, through providing clear, digestible information, and sharing experiences.
 She is also particularly interested in supporting parents to look after themselves so they can better care for their families.
 She currently runs two webinar series, one focusing on SEN and EHCP processes, and the other focusing on parent wellbeing.